-ENTHUSIASM becomes a menace by theorists.
+ENTHUSIASM becomes a menace and costly when practiced by theorists.
 A bright young man I knew when in the H.B.C.
 Winnipeg store was dressing a window and drove a four-inch spike through a piece of black gros grain silk worth \$4 a yard two inches from the selvedge.
 He was a real enthusiast.
 He meant well but didn't know any better.